JBShady/COD5-Remastered/README.md

 * Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's setting, with the first two maps using more equipment and the last two having less
 * Zombies must be on the same floor/actually directly behind players to still play their behind vocals
 * Added missing gore fx when gibbing zombie torsos
+* Zombies can gib from special scripted explosive damage including Betties, Satchels, and Mortars
+* Fixed potential leak when zombies rise out of ground
+* Gibs and helmets shot off of zombies disappear quicker depending on the amount of playerse to hopefully reduce visual glitches
+* Zombie neckshots no longer count as headshots on the stats page, so now the scoreboard headshot value will reconcile with the menu stats

 ### HUD
 * Damage indicators are only fully faded when player is actually at full health
 * HUD elements no longer touch the very edge of the screen, including the ammo counter, round counter, and perk shaders.
-* Added a game option that allows for the D-pad equipment and action hintstrings to actually reflect using a controller.
+* Added a game option that allows for the D-pad equipment and action hintstrings to actually reflect using a controller, using textures from the console version.
+* Hintstrings now show a yellow colored interact key, similar to Multiplayer and all other Call of Duties.
 * Removed objective info screen when pressing tab in solo.
 * Updated the World at War font with an upscale to look better on HD displays, fixing the pixelated round counter
 * Updated crosshair texture with custom made HD version